 The position description should describe those duties regarded as essential to the specific position being advertised and also those duties expected of all other comparable administrators in the department.
 Attach the vacancy announcement to the Form B. This announcement should be the basis for all advertising.Recruitment and Advertising Process

-The Hiring Agent shall list the specific recruitment sources to be used, including national, highly visibly publications, professional newsletters, electronic postings, and other relevant sites.
-The Hiring Agent, with the approval of the Civil Rights Director, shall identify additional specialized strategies to recruit applications from underrepresented persons for the position, including, but not limited to, directly recruiting potential applicants.
-The Hiring Agent is responsible for ensuring that the position announcement appears in the University Newsletter.
-The Recruitment Plan must specify whether the Hiring Agent will be responsible for placing advertising.
+The Department Chair shall list the specific recruitment sources to be used, including national, highly visible publications, professional newsletters, electronic postings, and other relevant sites.
+The Department Chair, with the approval of the Civil Rights Director, shall identify additional specialized strategies to recruit applications from underrepresented persons for the position, including, but not limited to, directly recruiting potential applicants.
+The Department Chair is responsible for ensuring that the position announcement appears in the University Newsletter.

-If, after the Recruitment Plan has been approved, the Hiring Agent deviates from the approved plan, the Civil Rights Director shall approve any change.
+If, after the Recruitment Plan has been approved, the department deviates from the approved plan, the Civil Rights Director shall approve any change.

 The vacancy announcement and advertisement must state what is a complete applicant file, and the review or closing date for application.
 The vacancy announcement shall carry the following statement: "Eastern Illinois University is an equal opportunity/equal access/affirmative action employer committed to achieving a diverse community.”
 Advertisements with limited space may close with the following: "EEO/AA."